Alpharetta places to stay

 One thing that sets Alpharetta apart from other cities in the area is its love for music.
 It has deeply ingrained connections to Georgia’s blues, jazz, and country scenes, and plays host to a variety of music festivals and performance spaces, including a jazz club and a 12,000-seat amphitheater.
 For outdoor-based adventures, Chattahoochee National Forest is just a couple of hours north, and provides plenty of hiking trails through Georgia’s stunning hardwood and pine forests.

-When is the best time to stay in a vacation rental in Alpharetta?
+The best time to stay in a vacation rental in Alpharetta

 The weather can swing radically from one season to the next in Alpharetta.
 Summers can be hot and humid with moderate levels of rain, particularly in the latter half of the season.
 From November through mid-March, temperatures drop considerably and frequently get below freezing with a substantial increase in rain and the occasional dusting of snow.
 Due to the relative extremes of summer and winter, shoulder seasons tend to be popular times for travelers to book vacation rentals in Alpharetta.
 Both spring and fall provide moderate temperatures and minimal rainfall, excellent conditions for exploring the town and its surroundings.
 And with Atlanta close by, you’ll find several events and festivals throughout the year to enjoy.
 For example, the Wire & Wood music festival, hosted in downtown Alpharetta, is a two-day celebration in October with local and nationally known musicians performing blues, country, rock, and bluegrass across several stages along with food trucks and beer vendors.